 Though local flags flew at half-staff when The Mother of Houston passed away in 1895 at the age of 91, the annals of history have largely ignored a figure who played a pivotal role in the city's early evolution.

 C. Baldwin aims to pay homage to the deedless developer, brand-wielding cattle rancher, brash businesswoman and tireless philanthropist.

 The prime property is being completely rethought and rebuilt in a style befitting the independently determined visionary, while honoring others like Charlotte.

-Boasting 354 guest rooms and over 14,000 square feet of meeting space, a signature restaurant and abundant, activated green space in the heart of the city's core business, sports, convention and entertainment district, the transformative property will offer travelers the opportunity to discover an authentically sophisticated and modern Houston experience when it launches in early summer 2019.
+Boasting 354 guest rooms and over 14,000 square feet of meeting space, a signature restaurant and abundant, activated green space in the heart of the city's core business, sports, convention and entertainment district, the transformative property offers travelers the opportunity to discover an authentically sophisticated and modern Houston experience.